lennym/chai-url/README.md

 In each case, the property is tested against the corresponding property from node's [url.parse](https://nodejs.org/api/url.html#url_url_strings_and_url_objects) method.

+In the case of `hash` and `protocol` properties which may be prefixed/suffixed with `#` and `:` respectively these characters are optional and will match with or without their presence.

 ## Partial matching

 The `path`, `pathname`, `hostname`, `auth` and `hash` functions can also perform partial matching based on substrings by using a `contains` clause in the test statement.